«Previous Next»

 Although the no. 2, like the Sussex, was originally belt-powered, O’Donnell adapted it for use with a pto.
 He notes that the early threshers were all designed to use flat drive belts.

-“If I was going to use them a lot, I would probably convert them to V-belts,” he says.
+“If I were to use them a lot, I would probably convert them to V-belts,” he says.
 “Flat belts are still easy to find at auctions, and you can get them new, but they can be a pain when they slide off.”

 Click here to download page story appeared in.